qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 ...
 ```

-The disk IOPS is a critical factor in this scenario, it will determine how fast you can perform search.
+**Note:** The speed of this setup depends on the disk’s IOPS (Input/Output Operations Per Second).</br>
 You can use [fio](https://gist.github.com/superboum/aaa45d305700a7873a8ebbab1abddf2b) to measure disk IOPS.

-## Prefer high precision with high speed search
+## 3. High Precision with High-Speed Search

-For high speed and high precision search it is critical to keep as much data in RAM as possible.
+For scenarios requiring both high speed and high precision, keep as much data in RAM as possible.
+Apply quantization with re-scoring for tunable accuracy.
-By default, Qdrant follows this approach, but you can tune it to your needs.

-It is possible to achieve high search speed and tunable accuracy by applying quantization with re-scoring.
+Here is how you can configure scalar quantization for a collection:

 ```http
 PUT /collections/{collection_name}